Harry compares Meghan to Diana and criticizes royals' 'unconscious bias' in Netflix documentary | KRDO

 Buckingham Palace said on Thursday that it will not be commenting on the Duke and Duchess of Sussex’s new docu-series that was released on Netflix on Thursday.

-CNN understands neither Buckingham Palace nor Kensington Palace, nor any members of the royal family, were approached for comment on the content of the series.
+A royal source told CNN that neither Buckingham Palace nor Kensington Palace, nor any members of the royal family, were approached for comment on the content of the series.
 The Netflix documentary noted within the series that members of the British royal family “declined to comment on the content.”

 ‘Skeletons’ in the royals’ closet